6 Formulas and Functions

 1. Open the file.

-First of all, the values for year, month and day are determined from the start and end dates.
+First, extract the year, month, and day values from the start and end dates.

 1. Use the YEAR, MONTH and DAY functions to determine the values in cells C2, D2, and E2.
-The argument is always cell B2.
+The argument for these functions is cell B2.

-2. Select C2:E2 and drag the fill handle 1 row down.
+2. Select C2:E2 and drag the fill handle one row down.

-With the function NETWORKDAYS you can determine the number of full working days between a start date and an end date.
-Weekends and dates defined as holidays do not count as working days.
-This function contains an optional argument to specify holidays.
+The NETWORKDAYS function calculates the number of workdays between a start date and an end date.
+It excludes weekends and dates specified as holidays.
+You can use an optional argument to specify holidays.

-1. Select cell B5 and calculate the number of working days.
-You only need to enter the cell addresses for start date and end date, you can leave the box for holidays empty.
+1. Select cell B5, and calculate the number of workdays.
+Enter the cell addresses for the start and end dates; leave the holidays box empty.

-2. The same way calculate the hours, minutes, and seconds from the start date and end date.
-Use the functions HOUR, MINUTE, and SECOND.
+2. Similarly, calculate the hours, minutes, and seconds from the start and end dates using the HOUR, MINUTE, and SECOND functions.

-3. Calculate in B10 the time difference with a formula.
+3. Calculate the time difference in B10 using a formula.

 6.6 Logical Function IF

-Logical functions do something with the results TRUE or FALSE.
-The best known and most widely used logical function is the IF() function.
-Simply said, the operation of this function does the following:
+Logical functions work with the results TRUE or FALSE.
+The most common logical function is the IF() function.
+In simple terms, this function works as follows:

-The condition is a logical test with possible results TRUE or FALSE.
+The condition is a logical test that evaluates to either TRUE or FALSE.

-If you need more than one condition, then you can use a new IF() function inside the first IF() function.
-Such structures become quickly complicated and difficult to read.
-Better make use of the logical functions AND(), OR(), and NOT().
+For more than one condition, you can nest IF() functions.
+However, nested IF() functions can become complex and difficult to read.
+Consider using the logical functions AND(), OR(), and NOT() instead.

 Figure 6.9: Marks with their results.

-1. Start with a new worksheet and enter the numbers as shown in Figure 6.9.
+1. Start a new worksheet and enter the numbers shown in .

-2. Select cell B2 and choose via Insert Function the function IF.
+2. Select cell B2 and use the Insert Function to insert the IF function.

-3. Complete the dialog box as shown in Figure 6.10.
-You can enter the quotation marks around the texts, but you don’t have to, Excel will place them automatically.
+3. Complete the dialog box as shown in .
+You can type the quotation marks around the text, but it is not required as Excel will add them automatically.

 Figure 6.10: Dialog box function IF.